rancher-sandbox/rancher-desktop/README.md

 - Go 1.18 or later.

+- Dependencies described in the [`node-gyp` docs][node-gyp] installation.
+  This is required to install the [`ffi-napi`][ffi-napi] npm package.
+These docs mention "a proper C/C++ compiler toolchain".
+You can install `gcc` and `g++` for this.

 Then you can install dependencies with:

 ```
 npm install
 ```

-After this you can run Rancher Desktop as described below.
-When you run it the first time it may fail.
-Try doing a factory reset and re-running - this has been known to fix first-run issues.
+You can then run Rancher Desktop as described below.
+It may fail on the first run - if this happens, try doing a factory reset and re-running, which has been known to solve this issue.

 [Node.js]: https://nodejs.org/